vert-x3/vertx-service-proxy/README.md

 * Return values must be `void` or the method must be marked as `Fluent` and return a reference to itself.
 This is because methods must not block and it's not possible to return a result immediately without blocking if the service is remote.
+You can also return a reference to another proxy which is annotated with the `ProxyGen` annotation.
 * If a return value is required a parameter of type `Handler<AsyncResult<R>>` must be provided.
 This will be invoked asynchronously with the result when it is ready.
 This must be the last parameter in the list of parameters.
 * The type `R` above includes any primitive type (or boxed equivalent), `String`, `JsonObject`, `JsonArray` or any enum type,